ArthurEOrtiz/train-tracker/Documentation/project-log.md

   ### 20221128

     - 1900
       - Have the data process to what I want, I will have to re-do that code smell later.

+  ### 20221203

+    - 1100
+      - Looking into how to best manage state for this application.